 Faraway Worlds: Planets Beyond Our Solar System.
 Watertown, Mass: Charlesbridge, 2004.

-Dr. Halpern is the author of twelve books on subjects ranging from the history of particle physics to the nature of time.
+Dr. Halpern is the author of thirteen books on subjects ranging from the history of particle physics to the nature of time.
 Widely acclaimed popular science books, include Countdown to Apocalypse, The Quest for Alien Planets, The Cyclical Serpent, The Structure of the Universe, Cosmic Wormholes and Time Journeys.
 He has received accolades and praise from numerous publications, including Publishers Weekly, the San Francisco Chronicle, Nature, Scientific American, Sky & Telescope and New Scientist.
 The Cyclical Serpent was chosen as one of the best Sci-Tech books of 1995 by Library Journal, and Cosmic Wormholes was chosen as a main selection of the Astronomy and Natural Science Book Club.
 He has appeared on many television and radio shows, including the PBS series "Future Quest" and the National Public Radio show "Radio Times."

 |Office location:||McNeil Science and Technology Center Room 210|